 I've had a change of heart.

-When we install systems we take great care to make sure the lineset stays clean and dry and we flow nitrogen while brazing with the line drier installed near the indoor coil.
+When we install systems, we take great care to make sure the line set stays clean and dry, and we flow nitrogen while brazing with the line drier installed near the indoor coil.

-It's a new day and I'm giving up my old sins.
+It's a new day, and I'm giving up my old sins.

 Have you ever taken a liquid line hose off after a new system install and gotten oil all over?

-The reason for that is often due to opening the liquid line first and the compressor losing oil to the discharge line and then to the liquid line.
+That is often due to opening the liquid line first and the compressor losing oil to the discharge line and then to the liquid line.